Ochtinská Aragonite Cave (Ochtinska Aragonite Cave)

-This little and charming country has a good share of beautiful landmarks – both natural and man made.
-Most interesting ones here are historical towns and villages with traditional architecture, several very impressive castles and countless gorgeous caves.
+This little and charming country has a good share of beautiful landmarks – both natural and man-made.
+The most interesting ones here are historical towns and villages with traditional architecture, several very impressive castles, and countless gorgeous caves.

 Every year there are reported exciting discoveries of new caves and discoveries of new qualities such as cave paintings in the ones known before.
 But there still is a feeling that our knowledge covers just a small part of all these monuments of nature.

 Though, those which are known to us, offer a surprising diversity of unusual features and impressive sights.